No algorithms, no hype. Just extraordinary talent and the stories behind it.

 Anything else you would like to share or any upcoming projects/exhibitions we should know about?

-We're still breaking in to the new gallery space at Alserkal Avenue, after having opened it in January of 2016.
+We're still breaking into the new gallery space at Alserkal Avenue, after having opened it in January of 2016.
 We've had an exciting line-up of exhibitions - Monir Shahroudy Farmanfarmaian, Youssef Nabil, Hassan Hajjaj, Sara Naim and Huda Lutfi.
 We just opened a show by photographer Farah Al Qasimi, and initiated our alternative programming, where we invited WTD Magazine - a Dubai based architecture and design publication - to programme a series of performative conversations.
 The idea is to return to more such experimental and alternative, ground roots programming, where we work closely with local thinkers, makers and doers.
-We have great plans ahead – expand our bookstore and work on our library, and then open the Fall season with shows by Slavs and Tatars and Hayv Kaharaman.
+We have great plans ahead – expand our bookstore and work on our library and then open the Fall season with shows by Slavs and Tatars and Hayv Kaharaman.
 We also have a book project in the pipeline and simultaneously working on art fairs – you’ll see us at Frieze London and Abu Dhabi Art in October.

 Meanwhile, coming up much sooner are two shows that we are very excited about – Rana Begum at Parasol unit ( Just opened), London in June and Sophia Al Maria at the Whitney Museum of American Art, New York in July.